-Indiana is also facing a crisis of heroin and Fentanyl abuse, according to the most recent studies.
-In 2016, the Indianapolis Star reported that there were 50 overdoses in Indianapolis and its surrounding suburbs due to Fentanyl during that time.
-A study published in the New York Times in May of this year, concludes that Indiana is one of the 14th worst states for drugs in the U.S.
+Indiana is also facing a crisis of heroin and fentanyl abuse, according to the most recent studies.
+In 2016, the Indianapolis Star reported 50 overdoses in Indianapolis and its surrounding suburbs due to fentanyl during that time.
+A 2021 analysis by WalletHub concludes that Indiana is overall the ninth worst state for drugs in the U.S.

 State of Treatment in Indiana

 Despite the steady increase in drug and substance abuse in Indiana, the state is not prepared to handle the crisis.
-What is more disturbing is that the Indiana has 109 prescriptions per 100 residents, so there are more prescriptions than people living there.
+More disturbing is that Indiana has 109 prescriptions per 100 residents, so there are more prescriptions than people living there.

 Drug use in Indiana is one of the main factors in violent crimes such as assault, robbery, homicide, and child abuse.
 As the crisis grows, the state’s health community tries to manage the growing need for treatment and sees more infants born addicted to drugs or alcohol.